Gōhime

 Gōhime (豪姫, July 1574 – June 18, 1634) was a Japanese noble woman and a member of the Maeda clan who lived during the transition from the Sengoku period to the early Edo period.
 She played a significant role as the lawful wife of Ukita Hideie and was the fourth daughter of Maeda Toshiie and Maeda Matsu.
 Gōhime was also known as Toyotomi Hideyoshi's adopted daughter and held various titles such as Hashiba no Tsubone, Bizen no Kata, and Kyō.
 She took the baptismal name "Maria."

 Biography

 Gōhime was born in 1574 as the fourth daughter of Maeda Toshiie, a retainer of the Oda clan, in Arako, Owari Province (present-day Nagoya City, Aichi Prefecture).
 Her mother was Matsu (also known as Hōshun-in).

-At the tender age of two, her father Toshiie, in an effort to strengthen his ties with Hashiba Hideyoshi (later known as Toyotomi Hideyoshi), who had no children of his own, offered Gōhime to be adopted as Hideyoshi's daughter.
+When she was two, her father Toshiie, in an effort to strengthen his ties with Hashiba Hideyoshi (later known as Toyotomi Hideyoshi), who had no children of his own, offered Gōhime to be adopted as Hideyoshi's daughter.
 Gōhime became cherished by Hideyoshi and his wife Nene as their adopted child.
 This decision to adopt a two-year-old child into Hideyoshi's family demonstrates the trust and goodwill between Toshiie and Hideyoshi.